NRLParticipation/NRL-Cookbook/docs/marketing-pr/corporate-partnerships.md

 ---

-## High complexity: partnership growth studio
+## High complexity: Partnership Growth Studio

 Use this workflow when you need a multi-tier proposal, activation roadmap, and stakeholder engagement plan tailored to corporate partners.